 Unraveling the Sweeteners

 - Corn SyrupCorn syrup, a ubiquitous ingredient in processed foods and beverages, is a sweet, viscous liquid derived from cornstarch.
-While it imparts desirable qualities like sweetness and texture to products, its potential health effects have raised concerns among health experts and… Read More: Primarily composed of glucose, it is a mildly sweet syrup used in various food products for its thickening and moisture-retaining properties.
+While it imparts desirable qualities like sweetness and texture to products, its potential health effects have raised concerns among health experts and consumers alike.
+What is Corn Syrup?
+Picture a long chain… Read More: Primarily composed of glucose, it is a mildly sweet syrup used in various food products for its thickening and moisture-retaining properties.

 - High FructoseHigh fructose refers to a diet or food product containing an elevated amount of fructose, a type of sugar naturally found in fruits and honey.
-It’s sweeter than glucose (another type of sugar) and is often used in processed foods… Read MoreFructose Corn SyrupFructose corn syrup (FCS), also known as glucose-fructose syrup, is a sweetener derived from cornstarch.
+It’s sweeter than glucose (another type of sugar) and is often used in processed foods and beverages.
+Imagine a sugary drink that’s even sweeter than… Read MoreFructose Corn SyrupFructose corn syrup (FCS), also known as glucose-fructose syrup, is a sweetener derived from cornstarch.
 Unlike table sugar (sucrose), which is made up of equal parts glucose and fructose, FCS has a higher fructose content.
-Think of it as a… Read More (HFCS): A common sweetener in processed foods and beverages, it contains varying ratios of glucose and fructose, typically around 45% glucose and 55% fructose (HFCS 55).
+Think of it as a sugary syrup that’s been modified to have a different sweetness… Read More (HFCS): A common sweetener in processed foods and beverages, it contains varying ratios of glucose and fructose, typically around 45% glucose and 55% fructose (HFCS 55).

 - Glucose-Fructose Syrup: Similar to HFCS, but with a different production process and potentially varying glucose-to-fructose ratios.